donofden/donofden.github.io/_posts/2020-04-25-AWS-CodePipeline-and-Slack-Solutions.md

 date: 2020-04-25
 author: DonOfDen
 tags: [AWS, Amazon, CodePipeline, Slack, Integration, Automation, AWS Lambda, SNS Topic, CloudWatch]
-description: How to use Pytest for AWS Lambdas and Dynamodb.
+description: Do you want to get a notification about the deployment progress in your slack channel?
 ---

 # AWS CodePipeline and Slack Solutions